 We identified continued non-compliance at this service since the last inspection.
 Although improvements are now being made, progress is not sufficient.
-As a result, we have issued one priority action notice and identified, once again, an area for improvement.
+As a result, we have reissued two areas for improvement.
 Care Inspectorate Wales (CIW) will reinspect the service to ensure compliance is achieved within the specified timescales.
-Where providers fail to take urgent priority action, we will take enforcement action.